briceln/DataScience/README.md

 ## 2.1.
 Azure DevOps
 We decided to use Azure DevOps because we can use the Azure's Scrum Board and use the Azure's repository together.
 So, we can follow which commit is link to which task.
+Using Azure's scrum board, we could assign tasks to team members and track the progress of the tasks.

 <details><summary>Here is a view of the scrum board (Click to show the picture) <img src="http://pngimg.com/uploads/exclamation_mark/exclamation_mark_PNG32.png" alt="warning sign" width="16" height="16"></summary>
   <img src="./res/img/azure-scrum-board.png" alt="Azure Scrum Board View">